East Ryde

 The level of cultural diversity witnessed in East Ryde was found to be above average when compared nationally for a number of language and cultural background related metrics

-East Ryde, as of the latest data available in 2016, had a higher cultural diversity than most local areas with 26.6% of its population born overseas and 23.8% speaking a language other than English at home.
-Christianity was the predominant religion in East Ryde, making up 59.6% of the population.
-However, Judaism showed significant overrepresentation with 1.2%, compared to 0.4% across Greater Sydney.
+East Ryde, surveyed in June 2016, had a higher cultural diversity than most local areas, with 26.6% of residents born overseas and 23.8% speaking languages other than English at home.
+Christianity was the dominant religion, comprising 59.6%.
+Judaism was notably overrepresented at 1.2%, compared to 0.8% in Greater Sydney.

 Frequently Asked Questions - Diversity